 CIONIC builds bionic clothing that can analyze and augment human movement, allowing the body to move more freely and with greater control.
 In addition to being lightweight and durable, the system is powered by powerful algorithms that adapt in real time to each individual's mobility needs.
 And open APIs have been developed, allowing researchers and clinicians to develop new solutions as easily as creating an app for your phone.
 CIONIC was founded in 2018 by serial entrepreneur Jeremiah Robison, who believed there had to be better ways to diagnose his daughter's cerebral palsy than crutches, walkers, and wheelchairs.
 CIONIC has raised a total of $23.3M in 4 rounds of funding.
 The latest funding was raised on September 28, 2022 in a Series A round.
 CIONIC is funded by 6 investors.
 JobsOhio Growth Capital Fund and Caffeinated Capital are the most recent investors.

 MAMA was founded in 2010 and produces exoskeletons as well as other solutions such as active knee prostheses, public disinfection devices, intelligent drones and serious game design.
 BAMA Technology is an R&D company established in 2010 in Ankara to develop robotic rehabilitation systems.
 BAMA Technology is certified to ISO 13485:2003, which certifies compliance with international standards for medical device design, production and service.
-This legislation establishes the standards used in many countries around the world to protect the health and safety of patients.
-RoboGait and FreeGait products manufactured by Bama Technology have CE certificates attesting to compliance with European legislation on the protection of patient health and safety in medical devices.
+This legislation establishes the standards used in many countries around the world to protect patient health and safety.
+RoboGait and FreeGait products manufactured by Bama Technology have CE certificates attesting to their compliance with European legislation on the protection of patient health and safety in medical devices.
 BAMA is the first and only local company operating in the field of rehabilitation robotics in Turkey.

 FREE Bionics' journey began with the first team of scientists at ITRI Taiwan (Industrial Technology Research Institute, the national leading institute developing robotics technology).
 After overcoming obstacles and challenges, the team spun off from ITRI in 2017 with the 2016 R&D 100 Award.
 It is the first independent company in Taiwan to develop powered exoskeletons, exosuits and bionic technology products.
 The company primarily operates in Taiwan and Japan, but has distributors in Italy, Greece and Poland, among other countries.